-The recommended changes in parking tariffs and charging policies are to support and nudge behavioural change that will have a positive sustainability implication.
+The recommended changes in parking tariffs and charging policies may support wider behavioural change that will have positive sustainability implications.

 10 Council infrastructure (including Health and Safety, HR/OD, assets and other resources)

 Consultation with statutory stakeholders will ensure that any implications on Council infrastructure are considered.